-On appeal, petitioner argues that the circuit court erred in denying his motion for an extension of his post-adjudicatory improvement period or, alternatively, a post-dispositional improvement period.
-Petitioner asserts that one of these less-restrictive alternatives to termination of his custodial and parental rights was warranted because the evidence demonstrated that he substantially complied with the terms of his post-adjudicatory improvement period.
-However, the evidence elicited below does not support a finding that petitioner substantially complied with the terms of his improvement period.
+On appeal, petitioner argues that the circuit court erred in denying her motion for an extension of the post-adjudicatory improvement period or, alternatively, a post-dispositional improvement period.
+Petitioner asserts that one of these less-restrictive alternatives to termination of her custodial and parental rights was warranted because the evidence presented showed that she substantially complied with the terms of the post-adjudicatory improvement period.
+However, the evidence elicited below does not support a finding that petitioner substantially complied.